B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: B-AVIBench

-This paper adapts the \textbf{LVLM-agnostic and output probability distribution-agnostic black-box attacks} to construct AVIs.
+We adapt the \textbf{LVLM-agnostic and output probability distribution-agnostic black-box attacks} to construct B-AVIs.
 The reason for utilizing these attack methods is that they solely rely on the LVLMs' text response.